Skip to Content

 3. NGR = GGR minus those deductions

-All of this is designed to be traceable and verifiable onchain.
+All of this is traceable and verifiable onchain.

 Last updated on